fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 the values in `key_array.bin`, and, for each complicated hash procedure generates a corresponding binary file containing 2049 hash values generated from the values in `key_array.bin`.
-The third executsble, `hash_validity_test`, reads the binary files and for each complicated hash procedure compares the contents of the binary file with the results of calculating hash values using the corresponding Fortran hash procedure on the same keys.
-These executables must be run manually in the same ordeer.
+The third executable, `hash_validity_test`, reads the binary files and for each complicated hash procedure compares the contents of the binary file with the results of calculating hash values using the corresponding Fortran hash procedure on the same keys.
+These executables must be run manually in the same order.